RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 Everything in this post is based on the [official quick start guide created by the Parallella team](http://www.parallella.org/quick-start/).
 These instructions are tailored for a Mac running OS X Mavericks (10.9.3) and a Parallella-16 equipped with the Zynq 7010 chip.
 I ran into some _gotchas_ during my first Parallella experience.
 The snags (and solutions) are documented here.
 <!--more-->
+###These Steps Could Break Your Primary Machine
+Since you're experimenting with Parallella, we can assume that you are an advanced user.
+Your machine is already backed up, or you're running these steps on a test machine.
+And you know [the power and pitfalls of sudo](/sudo-disclaimer/).
+Technology changes rapidly, and everything you read here could change by the time you read it.

 ###Comparison with Raspberry Pi or Beaglebone Black
 {% imgcap right /images/parallella_fan.jpg %}
 How does the Parallella compare with other single-board computers, like the [Raspberry Pi](/blog/2012/12/03/ruby-on-raspberry-pi/) or [Beaglebone Black](/blog/2014/01/02/beaglebone-black-ubuntu-part-1/)?
 The first difference noticed at boot-time: Parallella runs hot!
 So hot, in fact, that the unit comes with a heat sink and the recommendation to add a fan.
 I’ve never needed a fan with a Pi or a ‘Bone.